Occasional diarrhea is common in housecats. However, if your cat keeps displaying symptoms of digestive distress, it

 Unfortunately, most commercial cat foods today are laden with plant-based ingredients, as well as other additives that upset the balance in your kitty’s digestive tract, resulting in IBS.
 Luckily, a few cat food brands are actively solving this problem by manufacturing cat food that mimics your kitty’s natural diet in the wild, helping to relieve or prevent IBS symptoms.

 Considering the vast number of cat food products on the market today, you might find it a little tricky to navigate the labyrinth.
 If you’re wondering what to feed a cat with irritable bowel syndrome, fortunately, we have done the heavy lifting for you.
-The following are eight reviews of the best cat foods for irritable bowel syndrome in 2021.
+The following are eight reviews of the best cat foods for irritable bowel syndrome this year.

 A Quick Comparison of Our Winners in 2023